flexmonster/api-data-source/guide.md

 Filtering is a part of [select requests](spec.md#23-select-request-for-pivot-table).

-In this step `query.filter` part of the request should be implemented.
+In this step handling of the `query.filter` part of a select request should be implemented.

 ## Step 7. (more advanced) Return data for the drill-through view

-[Select request for the drill-through view](spec.md#25-select-request-for-drill-through-view) is also a kind of select requests.
+Select requests are also responsible for retrieving data for [the drill-through view](spec.md#25-select-request-for-drill-through-view).

-In this step `query.fields` part of the request should be implemented.
+In this step handling of the `query.fields` part of a select request should be implemented.

 ## Step 8. (more advanced) Support more aggregation functions

-Array of supported aggregations for each field in schema `fields.aggregations` can have the following values: `"sum"`, `"count"`, `"distinctcount"`, `"average"`, `"median"`, `"product"`, `"min"`, `"max"`, `"percent"`, `"percentofcolumn"`, `"percentofrow"`, `"index"`, `"stdevp"`, `"stdevs"`, `"none"`.
+Array of supported aggregations `fields.aggregations` for each field in schema can have the following values: `"sum"`, `"count"`, `"distinctcount"`, `"average"`, `"median"`, `"product"`, `"min"`, `"max"`, `"percent"`, `"percentofcolumn"`, `"percentofrow"`, `"index"`, `"stdevp"`, `"stdevs"`, `"none"`.

-The backend can implement only a subset of them or all of them.
+The backend can implement either a subset of them or all of them.
 You can start with one, for example, `"sum"`, and extend the list of supported aggregations later.
-Also, you can define different available aggregation for different fields.
+Also, you can define different aggregations available for separate fields.